Last Updated on October 8, 2022 by Celeste.

 By plane: Via the airports of Athens, Thessaloniki or Volos as your starting point.
 A pick up can be arranged by the resort.

-*I was invited by Montanema Handmade Village.
+*I was invited by Montanema Handmade Village mountain hotel in Greece.
 All thoughts and opinions expressed are my own.
 Disclaimer: This post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.
 It costs nothing extra to you but helps keep my site running.
 Thank you for supporting me in this way*